 Marcus remained her friend, and the memory of her extraordinary childhood ability was, along with her remarkable beauty and her sweet, gentle fragility, irresistible for him.

-He proposed to her on her fifteenth birthday, offering her the tantalizing glimpse of a new life, leaving the prison of her mother’s home for a marital alignment.
+He had officially proposed to her on her fifteenth birthday, offering her the tantalizing glimpse of a new life, leaving the prison of her mother’s home for a marital alignment.
 Just two years away, on her seventeenth birthday.

 Just weeks away, now.